JohnZhaoXiaoHu/asp.net-core-2.0-web-api-boilerplate/README.md

 ### Current Status
 The project is being actively developed.
 Breaking changes and refactors still happens.
+An Angular 6 client was added, but only implemented one example which contains a paginated query to ProductController.

 ### Target
 This project will implement the only must-need feature for a web api project.